openalto/ietf-hackathon/docs/demo_1.md

 ```sh
 containernet> rc tools/run_tests_docker.sh -ir
 ```
-| Notice: This may take a few minutes to return.
+> Notice: This may take a few minutes to finish.

 ### Debugging guide
 If you encountered errors in the logs output by the above command, you may refer to the Rucio documentation to check for the reason behind specific error codes.
 In particular "*destination RSE not reachable*" happens when the XRootD image is not built correctly (refer to makefile).